Snakes don’t want to hurt us.

 How To Lure A Snake Out Of Hiding

 Before we get to the actual methods for catching and removing a snake, it is helpful to think about the reason why the snake is in your car or on your property, and hiding, or perhaps acting aggressively.

 Generally, snakes are non-aggressive, even the venomous ones, and if disturbed, they try to escape.
-If escape is impossible they bring out all the ‘aggressive tactics’ to warn a human off.
-They –
+If escape is impossible they bring out all their show-of-force tactics to warn us off.
+They:

 - rattle their tails

 - curl up into a ball

 - release a foul-smelling odor